-After almost 90 years the true story behind the harrowing death of Evelyn Foster in 1931, at Wolf’s Nick in Northumberland is revealed by crime writer Diane Janes.
-This suspicious death of a young woman has been surrounded in mystery and questions with some even questioning her own account of her attack given in the moments before she died.
+After almost 90 years the real story behind the harrowing death of Evelyn Foster in 1931, at Wolf’s Nick in Northumberland is revealed by crime writer Diane Janes.
+This suspicious death of a young woman has been surrounded in mystery and questions with some even questioning her account of her attack given in the moments before she died.

 Mirror Books, 18 May 2017, Paperback and Kindle, 400 Pages

 In 1931, 28-year-old Evelyn Foster was found dying next to her car which had been engulfed in flames.
-With horrific injuries she had dragged herself out of the vehicle in a desperate attempt to save her life.
-Before she died she uttered a statement describing her attacker who while wearing a bowler hat attacked her, poured petrol over her and set her alight.
+With horrific injuries, she had dragged herself out of the vehicle in a desperate attempt to save her life.
+Before she died, she uttered a statement describing her attacker who while wearing a bowler hat attacked her, poured petrol over her, and set her alight.

 Whoever did this to Evelyn did it unseen and escaped with no witnesses.
 An inadequate investigation with closed mind policing from the lead detective led to interviews and leads not followed up failing this young woman and her family.
-Evelyn’s own account of what happened was questioned.
+Evelyn’s account of what happened was questioned.
 Some said there was no attack from a stranger that night.
 Some called it an accident, others an attempt by Evelyn Foster herself to claim insurance money.
-The picture being painted of Evelyn by the very people who were supposed to be finding her killer, was of a deceitful girl who made up stories.
+The picture being painted of Evelyn by the very people who were supposed to be finding her killer was of a deceitful girl who made up stories.

 Q & A with Crime Writer Diane Janes